nishtha53/Javascript-documentation/docs/JavaScript - DOM/Capturing events with javascript.md

 });
 </script>

-// it won't redirect to google but give alert message as said in code.
+// it won't redirect to google but give alert message as said in code because used preventDefault method.
 ```